vglad/ProjectTemplate/README.md

 Catch2 and Trompeloeil used as testing frameworks.

-Travis (CentOS 8 docker image) and AppVeyor integration.
+Travis (CentOS 8 docker image with gcc9/clang8) and AppVeyor integration.